SmartRecruiters' Auto Reply feature helps you maximize candidate engagement by automatically responding to each new application with a custom message.

 Can I set up an auto reply for jobs in a specific language?

 Auto Replies cannot be set up based solely on the language of a job ad.
-However, if you're on the Corporate or Global edition, you can set up auto-replies for a specific region, country, or other Org field which might dictate the job's language, and write the template in the appropriate language.
+However, users in SmartRecruit accounts can set up auto-replies for a specific region, country, or other Org field which might dictate the job's language, and write the template in the appropriate language.

 Can I set up multiple Auto Replies?

 SmartStart customers can edit the default Auto Reply template, which SmartRecruiters will send to all candidates.
-Corporate and Global edition customers can set up multiple Auto Reply emails, and apply them to specific jobs that match one or more specific Org Field values (e.g., one template for each specific Organization or Brand.).
+Companies with SmartRecruit accounts can set up multiple Auto Reply emails, and apply them to specific jobs that match one or more specific Org Field values (e.g., one template for each specific Organization or Brand.).

 What's the difference between an Auto Reply and an email template?